 Our work and daily lives have changed in ways we never thought possible.
-I don’t think any of us could have imagined moving not just individuals, but entire teams and companies to work from home.
+I don’t think any of us could have ever imagined moving not just individuals, but entire teams and companies to work from home for an extended period of time.
 But because of this shift, we have seen areas come to light in all types of processes where changes and improvements are needed.
-Automation and digitization are at the top of the list as answers to roadblocks presented.
+Automation and digitization are at the top of the list as answers to the roadblocks presented.

 Other resources you might find helpful:

 Amid this pandemic, automation seems to be on the minds of organizations of all sizes to enable a remote workforce while maintaining supplier relationships.
-Where is your focus and could your teams benefit from Accounts Payable automation or Accounts Receivable automation?
+Where is your focus and could your teams benefit from Accounts Payable automation?